Stewart Smith, M.S., R.G.

 Expertise

-Mr. Smith joined Hydro Geo Chem, Inc. in 1989.
-As a hydrogeologist, his responsibilities have included management of site characterization and remediation activities, collection and interpretation of chemical and hydrogeologic data, use of numerical modeling for prediction and interpretation, and preparation of interpretive reports.
+Mr. Smith joined Hydro Geo Chem in 1989 as a Hydrogeologist.
+His responsibilities include management of site characterization and remediation activities, numerical assessment of landfill gas generation and design of LFG collection and control systems, design of soil and groundwater remediation systems, collection and interpretation of chemical and hydrogeologic data, use of numerical models for remedial design and as predictive and interpretive tools, and preparation of interpretive reports.
+Project management duties have included representation of clients to and negotiation with controlling regulatory agencies.

 Education